Return to: Academic Policies and Procedures

 - It’s a respectful celebration of scholarly research.

-FORs held at a venue outside National Sessions (e.g., at a cluster meeting) should take place no sooner than 6 weeks after the developed dissertation has been sent to full committee review.
+FORs held at a venue outside National Sessions (e.g., at a professional development seminar) should take place no sooner than 6 weeks after the developed dissertation has been sent to full committee review.
 The deadline for distribution of students’ dissertations to full committee review prior to any planned FOR being held at a National Session will need to be earlier to accommodate session scheduling needs.
 The student must consult the University Master Calendar for current relevant deadlines.

 The FOR is announced to the Fielding community and is open to all members of the Fielding community and invited guests.
 The announcement should include the date, time and place where the FOR is to be held.
 The minimum number of committee members in attendance at the FOR should include the chair and one faculty committee member (additional requirements are left to each School’s discretion).
 All committee member(s) can be present either in person or through teleconferencing/video conferencing.